jatinmadan-spektra/ai-developer/Labs/lab-03.md

     ![](./media/new/g6.png)

-1. Paste the geocoding API key you received just now via e-mail besides `GEOCODING_API_KEY`.
+1. Paste the geocoding API key you received just now via e-mail beside `GEOCODING_API_KEY`.

     ![](./media/new/g6a.png)